9 Real Estate Niches That Top Agents Specialize In For Massive Success

 5. What is the market like in your area?

 Maybe you love rentals, but you’re in a market that doesn’t have any. you also need to be realistic about the market in your area and what will sell.
-You might be able to pivot into another area at some other time, but for now, that niche might not be viable.
+You might be able to pivot into another area at some other time, but that niche might not be viable for now.

 Your real estate niches and branding